top of page

 Demand for winter rentals is high in Virginia Beach this year!
 Work with us today to prepare your property and find the perfect tenant for the winter season.

 Virginia Beach’s incredible demand for fully-furnished rentals near the beach, available long-term during the winter months, is one of many reasons the city is uniquely suited for residential real estate investment.
-In 2023, we're seeing a higher number of interested renters than ever before.
+Over the last few years, we have been seeing a higher number of interested renters than ever before.
 Managers of Airbnb/VRBO properties and vacation rental owners should consider the benefits of long-term winter rentals during the off-season in Virginia Beach, Virginia.

-CGP Real Estate Consulting, based in Hampton Roads, has created this complete guide to winter rentals in Virginia Beach (and greater Hampton Roads) to assist property owners like you in exploring the benefits of a two-season rental strategy to maximize revenue.
+CGP - a team of top real estate agents based in Hampton Roads, has created this complete guide to winter rentals in Virginia Beach (and greater Hampton Roads) to assist property owners like you in exploring the benefits of a two-season rental strategy to maximize revenue.

 Skip To: